cyberconnecthq/cyberconnect-docs-v2/versioned_docs/version-V2/7_howto/1_buildanftsbtplatform/4_createessencenft.md

 :::info

-The underlying differences between the SBT Essence and the Content NFT Essence consist of the fact that they follow different `metadata` schemas and that SBTs have the `transferable` input variable set to `false`.
+The underlying difference between a Non-fungible token (NFT) and a Soulbound token (SBT) is that the SBT is a **non-transferable token**.

 :::

+The **metadata schema** contains all the fields that make up the minted NFT/SBT.
+In other words, it holds data used to display the Essence NFT in your app and it is customized by the user based on the user's input.

-When it comes to the `metadata` schema, it can be slipt into 3 parts:
+The schema can be slipt into 3 main parts:

 1. The first part follows the [Opensea Metadata Standard](https://docs.opensea.io/docs/metadata-standards).
-These are the fields that make up the minted NFT associated to the SBT.
-It is up to the developer to decide which fields to pass to the schema.

-2. The second part we entitled it **CyberConnect Metadata Schema** and this is common to both the SBT Essence and the Content NFT Essence.
+2. The second part we entitled it **CyberConnect Metadata Schema** and this is common for all Essence NFTs.

-3. The third part consists of a fields that are specific to SBTs.
+3. The third part consists of a couple of fields that are specific to SBTs.

-In our example, the `metadata` will be constructed based on already set values (e.g. `type`, `appId`, etc) and values associated to the profile that will mint the SBT (e.g. `holder`, `issuer`, etc):
+In this example you will creating a SBT which means that the `metadata` will contain the _required_ fields specific to SBTs:

+-   `holder` is the user's handle;
+-   `issuer` is the address that created it;

+A couple of things to note, like setting the correct `type` as `SBT` for it (useful for indexing) and pass the `transferable` param as `false` since, as previously mentioned, SBTs are non-transferable tokens.

 ```jsx
 const metadata = {